No charges for police who shot anti-fascist Portland suspect

 Reinoehl, who was armed, was on the run after being caught on surveillance video shooting Aaron "Jay" Danielson, a supporter of the far-right group Patriot Prayer, on Aug.
 29, 2020, after demonstration backing then-President Donald Trump.

-Trump cheered on the manhunt for Reinoehl, tweeting just before he was killed for police to "Do your job, and do it fast."
+Trump cheered on the manhunt for Reinoehl, tweeting just before he was killed by police to "Do your job, and do it fast."

 In a memo dated Monday, Thurston County Prosecutor Jon Tunheim found that the use of force was justified, Oregon Public Broadcasting reported.